ameyms/jquery-indexeddb/README.md

 ===========================

 *Warning!
-This is not at all production ready!*
+This plugin is still in beta and may not be production ready! *

 Why A JQuery Plugin